 SARAH PAGONA received her BA from Trinity University with an emphasis in Photography.
 She is currently a working artist and an art teacher at Ronald Reagan High School in San Antonio.

-JILLIAN PALONE - FACULTY & METALS STUDIO MANAGER received her BFA in Jewelry Design and Metals from Pittsburg State University and earned her MFA from Southern Illinois University, Edwardsville.
+JILLIAN PALONE, INTERIM METALS DEPARTMENT CHAIR earned her MFA from Southern Illinois University, Edwardsville and received her BFA in Jewelry Design and Metals from Pittsburg State University.
 She allows a variety of materials such as metal, resin, paper-clay, wood, rubber and paints to inform her creative process.

 SARAH ROBERTS received her MFA in Jewelry Design and Metalsmithing from Texas Tech University with a secondary emphasis in digital photography.
 Her work explores the relationship between art and the human form through the creation of sculpture, photography and video and has been selected for many national exhibitions.
-She currently lives in San Antonio, is resident artist and co-director of Clamp Light Artist Studios and Gallery.
+She is co-director of Clamp Light Artist Studios and Gallery.

 ALEX RUBIO is currently the Mosaic Studio Manager for the Blue Star Contemporary Art Museum.
 As an arts organizer, he has instructed and coordinated community-based art programs including, Guadalupe Cultural Arts Organization, and San Anto Cultural Arts Organization.
 As a studio artist, Rubio continues to illustrate and describe past and present life in San Antonio, documenting both cultural and personal experiences in his drawings and paintings.